-For example, are there specific areas meant for socializing?
+Are there specific areas meant for socializing?
 Areas that are specifically meant for quiet, ‘head down’ type of work?
 What are your expectations for communicating with team members or managers?
 How can you reserve conference rooms or individual office space?

 If you look around at top companies today, their offices might resemble a home more than a workspace.
-Office design has shifted through the years and over time, comfort has become more important in the office, as it contributes to its employee wellbeing.
+Office design has shifted through the years and over time, comfort has become more important in the office, as it contributes to its overall employee wellbeing.

 In an account of the history of office design, it is reaffirmed that today, the “modern workplace takes inspiration from the home.”
 This can be seen through the “use of warm colors, intimate lighting, and soft seating.”

 A great example of comfort within the workplace comes from Kaiser Permanente.
 They will soon champion their “Thrive Center”—their national headquarters in downtown Oakland where 7,000 employees will work.
 The Thrive Center will span nearly 1.7 million square feet with completion expected in 2023.

 But more importantly?
-The Thrive Center’s office design.
+The Thrive Center’s design.
 According to an article from VatorNews, “the initial building renderings of the interior are focused largely on the idea of biophilic design, bringing natural elements inside, and the layout of the building is built to be more human and focused on this type of mental health awareness and positivity.”

 And although many companies do not have the means to create a custom workplace from scratch, there are fundamental things that every company should consider in their office space to promote activity and mental wellbeing.

 Where does your office space stand in each of these elements, and how can you improve?

-In the 1940s, American psychologist Abraham Maslow, who’s credited with creating the “hierarchy of needs” theory, stated that business leaders have the ability to “set up the conditions so that peak experiences are more likely, or can perversely set up conditions so that they are less likely.”
+In the 1940s, American psychologist Abraham Maslow, who is credited with creating the “hierarchy of needs” theory, stated that business leaders can “set up the conditions so that peak experiences are more likely, or can perversely set up conditions so that they are less likely.”